-GRILLED PINEAPPLE PEPPER JELLY PORK CHOPS — Pork chops are marinaded in a pineapple and pepper jelly mixture, then grilled and served alongside grilled pineapple in this delicious dinner dish!
+GRILLED PINEAPPLE PEPPER JELLY PORK CHOPS — Pork chops are marinated in a pineapple and pepper jelly mixture, then grilled and served alongside grilled pineapple in this delicious dinner dish!

 Pork and pineapple is one of my favorite flavor combinations.
 Adding pepper jelly takes it to a whole new level!
 And these Grilled Pineapple Pepper Jelly Pork Chops are a new favorite at my house!